BEH126/SMART-MANAGEMENT-SYSTEM/README.md

 Installation & Usage

-a)Upload the Arduino_code to your Arduino board
+a)Upload the Arduino_code to your Arduino board (The arduino code is provided)

-b)Install the MIT App Inventor APK on your Android device.
+b)Install the MIT App Inventor APK on your Android device (The design app is provided)

 c)Open the MIT App Inventor project and connect it to your Arduino board